laanp/Icarus_Mods_Separated/README.md

 - laanp-LargerDropshipSlots - Increase Dropship slot size from 15 - 30
 - laanp_NoWeather - No storms, sunny all the time
 - laanp_FreeBuild - All items are free to build at all benches
+- laanp-BuildersDream - Combines laanp_QOL + laanp_FreeBuild (with some enhancements - see notes)
+- laanp-RespawnResourcesOW - Replenishes all resources (Rocks, Trees, Ores & Mines) on open world prospects